Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

   console.log(str); //"  Hello World  "
   ```

-  - we have more two option for removing white space from start `trimStart()` and removing space from end of the string `trimEnd()`
+  - We have more two option for removing white space from start `trimStart()` and removing space from end of the string `trimEnd()`

 - `split(delimiter,limit)`

-  - split (broke) the string as per delimiter into substring of array we can optional specify the maxLimit of split
+  - Split (broke) the string as per delimiter into substring of array we can optional specify the maxLimit of split

   ```js
   let str = "Hello World";
   let a = str.split(" ");
   console.log(a); // ["Hello", "World"]
   console.log(str); // "Hello World";
   ```

-  - if delimiter is not found than return original string as array
+  - If delimiter is not found than return original string as array

   ```js
   let str = "Hello World";
   let a = str.split("x");
   console.log(a); // ['Hello World']
   console.log(str); // "Hello World";
   ```

 - `replace(searchValue, newValue)`

   - replace the _first_ occurrences `searchValue` with `newValue`